CDLUC3/ezid/doc/apidoc.2.rst

   `shoulder`:hl2:

-To specify more than one metadata element, the metadata must be placed in a file.
+To specify more than one metadata element, the metadata must be placed in a file that is formatted as described in `Request & response bodies`_.
 For example, to mint an identifier and upload metadata contained in a file `metadata.txt`:hl1:\ :

 .. parsed-literal::